ting-haoliu/react-movie-search-app/README.md

     - Includes **debounce optimization** to reduce API calls.
 - **Popular Movies**: Homepage displays the top 20 most popular movies.
 - **Trending Movies**: Shows this week's trending movies.
-- **Movie Detail Page**: Click on any movie card to view detailed information, including:
+- **Movie Detail Page**: Click on any movie card to view detailed information.
-    - Title
-    - Runtime
-    - Release Date
-    - Rating
-    - Overview
-    - Genres
-    - Cast
-    - Trailer
+- **User Authentication (Supabase + PostgreSQL)**:
+    - Implemented sign-up, login, and logout using Supabase Auth.
+    - User profiles and favorite data are stored in PostgreSQL through Supabase.
 - **Favorite Movies**:
-    - Users can mark/unmark movies as favorite.
+    - Logged-in users can mark or unmark movies as favorites.
-    - Favorites are **persisted in localStorage** so they remain after refresh.
+    - Favorites are stored and synced in the **Supabase** database
     - A dedicated **Favorites Page** lists all saved movies.
 - **Responsive Web Design (RWD)**: Fully responsive layout that works seamlessly on desktops, tablets, and mobile devices.